pingcap/blog/how-to-simulate-io-faults-at-runtime.md

 #### Write a program to make the target process replace its own file descriptor

-The combined functionality of ptrace and dup2 make it possible for the tracer to make the tracee replace the opened FD by itself.
+The combined functionality of ptrace and dup2 makes it possible for the tracer to make the tracee replace the opened FD by itself.
 Now, we need to write a binary program and make the target process run it:

 > **Note:**
 >